Table of Contents

 In most parts of the United States, the start of winter is a calming time for people with pollen allergies.
-In parts of the Southwest, however, it’s when bothersome nasal and eye allergy symptoms begin.
+In parts of the Southwest, however, it’s when people with a mountain cedar allergy can develop bothersome nasal and eye allergy symptoms.

-Most trees release their pollen in spring and fall, but in Central Texas, Oklahoma, Missouri, Arizona and New Mexico, the Ashe Juniper tree – commonly referred to as mountain cedar – releases its pollen between December 15 and February 15.
+Most trees release their pollen in spring and fall.
+But in Central Texas, Oklahoma, Missouri, Arizona and New Mexico, the Ashe Juniper tree – commonly referred to as mountain cedar – releases its cedar pollen.
 The phenomenon, nicknamed “cedar fever,” also affects parts of Mexico and Japan.
+Cedar fever season lasts from December 15 to February 15.

-The release of cedar pollen is so intense in Central Texas that residents often describe a visible yellow and orange cloud of pollen hovering around the Ashe Juniper tree.
+The release of cedar pollen during mountain cedar season is intense in Central Texas.
+Residents often describe a visible yellow and orange cloud of pollen hovering around the Ashe Juniper tree.

 What are the symptoms of cedar fever?